Vasile Jula: Club career

 Jula was born on 13 December 1974 in Dej, Romania and began playing junior-level football in 1984 at Universitatea Cluj.
 He made his Divizia A debut on 20 June 1993, playing for "U" under the guidance of coach Remus Vlad in a 5–1 away loss to Gloria Bistrița.
 Afterwards he spent one and a half seasons at Divizia B club Armătura Zalău.
 In the middle of the 1994–95 season, Jula returned to Universitatea.

 In 1999, he joined Gloria Bistrița where he spent five seasons, the highlight of this period being a third place in the 2002–03 season.
 In 2004, Jula switched teams again, going to CFR Cluj.
-Under coach Dorinel Munteanu he played eight games in the 2005 Intertoto Cup campaign as CFR got past Vėtra, Athletic Bilbao, Saint-Étienne and Žalgiris, scoring once against each of the first and the latter, the team reaching the final where they were defeated 4–2 on aggregate by Lens.
+Under coach Dorinel Munteanu, he played eight games in the 2005 Intertoto Cup campaign as CFR got past Vėtra, Athletic Bilbao, Saint-Étienne and Žalgiris, scoring two goals —one against each of the Lithuanian teams— with the team reaching the final where they were defeated 4–2 on aggregate by Lens.
 He also helped The Railwaymen earn a third place in the 2006–07 season.

-Jula moved to Dacia Mioveni for the following season where on 23 February 2008 he made his last Romanian first league appearance in a 3–0 away loss to Vaslui, having a total of 301 matches with seven goals in the competition, also totaling 13 games with two goals in the Intertoto Cup.
+Jula moved to Dacia Mioveni for the following season where on 23 February 2008 he made his last Romanian first league appearance in a 3–0 away loss to Vaslui, totaling 301 matches with seven goals in the competition and 13 games with two goals in the Intertoto Cup.
 In 2008 he joined third league side FC Zalău where he played for five years, retiring afterwards.